philkrause/phaserjs-project/Readme.md

 ## Note
 The template's demo code is the index.html and is there for testing purposes.

-## Parcel
-Parcel is usefulfor managing and serving assets efficiently.

 ## Installation
 yarn install

 ## Run
 npm run start

+## Parcel
+Parcel(https://parceljs.org/) web application bundler that simplifies the process of building and bundling assets for web projects.
+It is useful for managing and serving assets efficiently.

 ## Suggested Structure
 ├── .parcelrc